Ole Gunnar Solskjaer first press conference: Interim Man Utd boss hints at January arrivals & says he will have an input | Goal.com

 “The club has their recruitment and scouting so I’m sure they’ve got their targets.”

-Poor recruitment has played a key role in Man Utd's struggles since Sir Alex Ferguson's retirement, with a number of big-money signings struggling to make the desired impact on the first-team.
+Poor recruitment has played a key role in United's struggles since Sir Alex Ferguson's retirement, with a number of big-money signings struggling to make the desired impact on the first-team.

-Angel Di Maria, Paul Pogba and Alexis Sanchez are just some of the world stars who have failed to live up to the hype surrounding them over the last five years while this summer's £52 million arrival, Fred, has found himself out of the starting 11 for much of the campaign.
+Angel Di Maria, Paul Pogba and Alexis Sanchez are just some of the world stars who have failed to live up to the hype surrounding them over the last five years, while this summer's £52 million ($66m) arrival, Fred, has found himself out of the starting XI for much of the campaign.

 Whomever arrives in January, Solskjaer will be hopeful they can aid his new side in their battle to finish as high up the Premier League table as possible.